qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. note:: The tools are not enabled if the map view is in geographic coordinates.

 The Advanced Digitizing panel can be open either with a right-click on the toolbar and choose Advanced Digitizing panel or in :menuselection:`View --> Panel --> Advanced Digitizing Panel`.
+Once the panel is visible, click the |cad|
-Once the panel is visible in the toolbar, to activate the Advanced Digitizing tool just click on the |cad| icon.
+:sup:`enable advanced digitizing tool` button to activate the Advanced Digitizing tool.

 Concepts
 --------

-The aim of the Advanced Digitizing tool is to lock coordinates, lengths and angles when moving the mouse during the digitalization in the canvas.
+The aim of the Advanced Digitizing tool is to lock coordinates, lengths, and angles when moving the mouse during the digitalizing in the map canvas.

 You can also create constraints with relative or absolute reference.
-Relative reference means that the next vertex constraint will be relative to the previous vertex or segment.
+Relative reference means that the next vertex constraints' values will be relative to the previous vertex or segment.

 Snapping Settings
 -----------------